 Epicurean Hotel, Tampa

-Epicurean Hotel is inspired by Bern Laxer, founder of Bern’s Steakhouse (across the street) which houses one of the world’s largest wine collections (over a half million bottles).
+Epicurean Hotel is inspired by Bern Laxer, founder of Bern’s Steakhouse (located across the street from Epicurean Hotel) which houses one of the world’s largest wine collections (over a half million bottles).
 This is the only hotel I have been to with its own Cooking Theater—featuring culinary demonstrations, seminars, and competitions.
 Spend a pleasant evening sipping a craft cocktail at the rooftop bar.

 Inn on Fifth, Naples

-Inn on 5th is an esteemed Forbes Travel Guide 4-star rated hotel and the only luxury hotel located in the heart of downtown Naples.
+Inn on Fifth is an esteemed Forbes Travel Guide 4-star rated hotel and the only luxury hotel located in the heart of downtown Naples.
 It is within walking distance of the beach, fantastic shops and amazing restaurants, and Tin City.
-For an enhanced experience, stay across the street at the Inn on 5th Club Level Suites, with a private rooftop deck (with pool and hot tub) and dedicated concierge lounge (great snacks and drinks).
+For an enhanced experience, stay across the street at the Inn on Fifth Club Level Suites, with a private rooftop deck (with pool and hot tub) and dedicated concierge lounge (great snacks and drinks).